YOUR INSURANCE COVERAGE

-Today’s vehicles use more advanced high-strength steels, exotic metals and composite materials than ever before.
-They include highly advanced crash-avoidance and safety-system technologies.
+- Today's vehicles use more advanced high-strength steels, exotic metals and composite materials than ever before.
+They include highly advanced crash-mitigation and safety-system technologies.
 It is critical for these systems to be repaired with parts that will deliver the intended level of form, function, performance and safety the vehicle engineers originally specified.
-The only way to know for sure you are getting this level of protection is to use Original Equipment collision replacement parts that are installed following the manufacturer’s recommended procedures.
+The best way to know you are getting this level of protection is to use Original Equipment collision replacement parts that are installed following the manufacturer's recommended procedures.
 No other parts meet this level of testing.
-Using them ensures your new-vehicle warranty remains intact.
 Therefore, be sure to know what type of parts your insurer will use in case of an accident, prior to accepting coverage.

 Sample Disclosure Requirement

 "A repair facility shall not use aftermarket crash parts in the repair of a customer's motor vehicle without disclosing the proposed use of such parts in the estimate of repairs given to the customer prior to the repair of the motor vehicle.
 The estimate shall be in writing and shall clearly identify each part proposed to be used which is an aftermarket crash part."

 Sample Consent Requirement